sitrox/schemacop/README.md

 # Schemacop

+This is the README for Schemacop version 2, which **breaks backwards compatibility** with version 1.

 Schemacop validates ruby structures consisting of nested hashes and arrays against schema definitions described by a simple DSL.